The Empress: Modern RWS Tarot Card Meanings

 ‘KEY III: The Empress’, Rider Waite Smith tarot deck.

-The Empress: Upright RWS Meanings
+RWS Empress: Upright Meanings

 Feminine, Love, Nature, Harvest, Seasons, Birth